 HEDLEY TWIDLE (rhymes with ‘idle’) is a writer, teacher and researcher based at the University of Cape Town.
 He specialises in twentieth-century, southern African and world literatures, as well as creative non-fiction and the environmental humanities.
 He has written regularly for publications like the Financial Times, New Statesman, Mail & Guardian, Sunday Times, and in 2012 was the winner of the inaugural Bodley Head / Financial Times Essay Competition for his piece ‘Getting Past Coetzee’.
-His collection, Firepool: Experiences in an Abnormal World, was published by Kwela Books in 2017.
+His essay collection, Firepool: Experiences in an Abnormal World, was published by Kwela Books in 2017.
 Experiments with Truth, a study of narrative non-fiction and the South African transition, appeared in the African Articulation series from James Currey in 2019.

 A.C.
 Jordan Building 127

 University of Cape Town

 i was born 24 february 1980 in johannesburg